 However, laying cables is not always possible, especially in rural areas, which is where satellite broadband in Ireland steps in.
 Set up in a household through the installation of a satellite dish, it provides speedy internet to get you online wherever you live.

 While it is unquestionably useful for those living in remote places, satellite broadband in Ireland can also be installed alongside a fixed-line broadband connection to supply you with a back-up internet connection for additional peace of mind.
 There are no coverage limitations when it comes to satellite broadband in Ireland, which means that the internet is accessible from any location.

-Satellite broadband service is over 180 times faster than dial-up and quicker than many fixed-line broadband connections, also known as ADSL (asymmetrical digital subscriber line), and 3G connections on mobile phones.
+Satellite broadband service is over 180 times faster than dial-up and quicker than some fixed-line broadband connections, also known as ADSL (asymmetrical digital subscriber line), as well as 3G connections on mobile phones.

-Download speeds reach up to 20Mbps, allowing users to accomplish tasks quickly and efficiently, and there are also cheaper options available with speeds up to 2Mbps.
+Download speeds reach up to 22Mbps, allowing users to accomplish tasks quickly and efficiently.

 As with all internet connections, satellite broadband can run into problems, which mostly stem from adverse weather conditions.
 While a satellite broadband dish should be able to withstand winds of up to 100mph, heavy rain and snow can affect signal quality.

 The two main providers of satellite broadband in Ireland Are:

 Why not check out what they have to offer today?